smith210/portfolio/lab3/README.md

 #### **METHODS**

   * public static void insert(int num, HeapMax currHeap)

+      Method takes type int and type HeapMax. **HeapMax currHeap** will then have **int num** inserted into the heap.
+A statement is printed out to the user to describe that **int num** has been inserted into the heap, and then the heap is displayed to the user.

+        Insert 1.
+        Current heap is: 1.
+        Insert 29.
+        Current heap is: 29, 1.

   * public static void displayHeap(HeapMax heap)

+      Method takes type HeapMax. **HeapMax heap** is invoked in order to print out its content.
+The **display** function from class **HeapMax** is invoked here.

+        Current heap is: 29, 1.

   * public static void remove(HeapMax currHeap)

+      Method takes type HeapMax.
+The program will print a statement letting the user know it will remove the max from the heap, and invokes the **removeMax** function from the **HeapMax** class to remove it.
+The heap is then displayed to the user.

+        Remove max.
+        Current heap is: 11, 4 5.
+        Remove max.
+        Current heap is: 5, 4.

   * public static void exampleOne(HeapMax heap)
+      Method takes type HeapMax.
+This first example is the simplest of the three, making sure the functions of the insertion and removal are performed properly.

+      1. Insert **1** into **heap**
+      2. Insert **29** into **heap**
+      3. Insert **7** into **heap**
+      4. Insert **24** into **heap**
+      5. Remove max value from **heap** (remove **29**)
+      6. Insert **5** into **heap**
+      7. Insert **10** into **heap**
+      8. Remove max value from **heap** (remove **24**)
+      9. Insert **2** into **heap**

+      All instructions of inserts and removals are printed for the user, and the heap is displayed after each step has been performed.

   * public static void exampleTwo(HeapMax heap)
+      Method takes type HeapMax.
+A bit more intricate than the first example.
+It's mainly used to determine that the display of the heap and its levels are displayed accurately.

+      1. **Insert** 5 random numbers
+      2. **Remove** the max value from heap
+      3. Repeat steps 1-2 twice.
+      4. **Insert** 6 random numbers
+      5. **Remove** the max value from heap

+      All instructions of inserts and removals are printed for the user, and the heap is displayed after each step has been performed.

   * public static void exampleThree(HeapMax heap)

+      Method takes type HeapMax.
+The more complex of the three examples, this example checks to make sure that it can attempt to remove values from a heap when there are no more values to remove.

+      1. **Insert** 40 random numbers into the heap.
+      2. **Remove** the max values from heap **42** times.
+      3. **Insert** int 42 into the heap.

+      All instructions of inserts and removals are printed for the user, and the heap is displayed after each step has been performed.

   * public static void main(String[] args)

+      Main method of the code, and where it starts running.
+Main requires no arguements.
+      Three new HeapMax types will be created for each of the three examples being ran.
+Statements will then be ran to let the user know that the the program has started.
+It will respectively run through each of the example cases, which are invoked by calling their respective methods (**exampleOne**, **exampleTwo**, and **exampleThree**), printing statements to let the user know which example case is running currently.
+Once finished, the program will let the user know that the program has ran its course.

+        Testing of HeapMax starts.

+        Testing for Example 1 starting...
+        ////////////////////////////////////
+             //Example 1 displays here//
+        ////////////////////////////////////
+        Testing for Example 1 finished.

+        Testing for Example 2 starting...
+        ////////////////////////////////////
+             //Example 2 displays here//
+        ////////////////////////////////////
+        Testing for Example 2 finished.

+        Testing for Example 3 starting...
+        ////////////////////////////////////
+             //Example 3 displays here//
+        ////////////////////////////////////
+        Testing for Example 3 finished.

+        Testing of HeapMax ends.

 ### __**_HeapMaxApp.java_**__
 #### **METHODS**